Museum of Classical Archaeology, Cambridge

 The museum also holds a large collection of sherds and epigraphic squeezes.

-The museum is open to the public Tuesday to Friday: 10.00am to 5.00pm and on Saturdays in University term time: 2.00pm to 5.00pm.
+The Museum of Classical Archaeology is one of eight which make up the University of Cambridge Museums consortium.The museum is open to the public Tuesday to Friday (10.00am to 5.00pm) and on Saturdays in university term time (2.00pm to 5.00pm).

-The museum is one of eight which make up the University of Cambridge Museums consortium.
+Former building

 Its former home on Little St Mary's Lane was designed by Basil Champneys in 1883.
-In the 1970s it became evident that it was no longer adequate to house the collection, and it is now part of the buildings of Peterhouse.
+In the 1970s it became evident that it was no longer adequate to house the collection and the 100-year lease from Peterhouse was coming to an end.
+The former museum building now houses the Ward Library of Peterhouse.